 Homeowners often need coverage to spare family members from the financial burden.

 "This could mean making sure there's enough coverage to pay off the mortgage, even if the survivors ultimately decide not to use the money for that purpose," Halliwell says.

 But while life insurance protection for the home may be seen as optional, providing for children is a different story.

 "For parents, the need is much greater and less debatable," says Halliwell.
 "If a parent passes away, their children still need food, clothing and shelter.
 If the deceased parent's income was also the funding source for college saving, replacing this should be considered, as well."

 Even a parent who's not the family breadwinner should consider life insurance.

 "Replacing the care a stay-at-home parent provides can be expensive, and life insurance can be a great source of these funds if the unexpected happens," Halliwell says.

 You still have all that student loan debt

 Life insurance is designed, in part, to cover debts you leave behind.
 Should that include student loans, so they won't fall to your survivors?
 That depends on your lender.

-"If you have a federal student loan, that debt is dischargeable when you die," says Tyler Montell, an attorney and financial adviser with W.B.
-Montell Financial Services in Shelbyville, Kentucky.
+"If you have a federal student loan, that debt is dischargeable when you die," says Tyler Montell, vice president of Meridian Wealth Management in Shelbyville, Kentucky.
 "So a surviving family member can request to have that loan discharged.
 The key is that the debt is dischargeable, not automatically discharged.
 That is an important distinction."